-The stock of eastern Baltic cod is presently at historical low levels and there is no indication of an increase in the spawning stock biomass (SSB).
-Based on estimates of SSB and fishing mortality ICES (2006) classifies the stock as suffering of reduced reproductive capacity and of being harvested unsustainably.
-ICES advice that fishery should be closed for eastern Baltic cod in 2007.
+The eastern stock of cod is at a historical low level and no increase in the spawning-stock biomass could be observed in recent years.
+Based on the most recent estimates of SSB and fishing mortality ICES (2007) classifies the stock as suffering reduced reproductive capacity and being harvested unsustainably.
+Recent years have generally shown low recruitment; however, there are indications that the 2003 year class is above the average of the last 15 years.